spark-mv/cdn/troubleshooting.md

   * HolaCDN will load either in stats or CDN - according to probabilities specified in the control panel.

 ## disabled browser_unsupported
+### Possible causes
+1. HolaCDN requires Media Source Extensions (MSE) to be enabled on the web browsr.
+Older versions of browsers which do not support MSE are not supported by HolaCDN.
+Here is the [full list of supported platforms] (http://holacdn.com/faq#in_platforms).

+### Solutions
+1. Use a supported browser

 ## hola skip
 ### Possible causes